niekcandaele/CSMM-russian/docs/features/discord.rst

 CSMM will automatically grab new messages from the game and send them to your specified discord channel. (and from discord to game aswell)

 .. image:: ../images/discord-chatbridge.png

+Configured via the website, make sure to add the bot to your server

+*Note: make sure the bot has read, send messages permission and permission to embed links!*

 Commands